jambuur/APEDSK99/README.md

 ![KiCAD 3D view](img/APEDSK99trio.jpg)

 Like the TI, APEDSK99 is based on good old through-hole technology.
-No risk of sneezing ruining your SMD day and can be put together by anybody with basic electronics skills.
+No risk of sneezing ruining your SMD day and it can be put together by anybody with basic electronics skills.

 The TI <-> shield interface is the familiar design, with 74LS541 buffers for address/control lines and a bi-directional 74LS245 buffer for the databus.
 An 8Kx8 RAM stores the DSR code.